randywu763/sam-iot-provision/README.md

     - Set the **second** argument which determines the target WINC firmware version to be programmed (view the contents of the [SAM_IoT_WINC_Upgrader](./SAM_IoT_WINC_Upgrader/) folder for the various versions of firmware available for upgrade); for example

         > CALL sam-iot-provision.bat azure `19.7.3` [com_port] [drive_letter]

-            NOTE: To bypass updating the WINC firmware, set this argument to 0

     - Set the **third** argument to match the Curiosity Virtual COM port `number`; for example